swdevdave/Arch-Example/README.md

-# Arch_Example
+# Android Archtechure Tools

-## Android Archtechure tools
+## Basic app using Android Archecture tools

-Project is a work in progress..

-Currently Running, but needs to finish CRUD and UI.
+Currently the app is still in development.
+Will update when app is finished.